apple/swift-sample-distributed-actors-transport/README.md

 ## Running the sample app

 1. Download the latest toolchain from `main` branch, or a built one from a specific PR.
+(Alternatively [swift-PR-39087-1111-osx.tar.gz](https://ci.swift.org/job/swift-PR-toolchain-osx/1111//artifact/branch-main/swift-PR-39087-1111-osx.tar.gz), if still available, is a fine toolchain to use for this sample app.)

-2. Move it to `Library/Developer/Toolchains/` and point the TOOLCHAIN env variable at it:
+3. Move it to `Library/Developer/Toolchains/` and point the TOOLCHAIN env variable at it:

 ```
 export TOOLCHAIN=/Library/Developer/Toolchains/swift-PR-39061-1098.xctoolchain